UPPMAX/uppmax_intro_day_1/docs/sessions/use_remote_desktop.md

 !!!- info "Learning objectives"

-    - Can copy-paste text between local computer and the Rackham remote desktop website
     - Can navigate the file system
+    - Can find the name of the file explorer
-    - Can do file management
+    - Can do basic file management: create, copy, move and delete a file and folder
     - Can start a terminal
+    - Can start a program from the terminal
-    - Can start a text editor
+    - Can start a visual text editor
+    - Can find the name of the visual text editor
+    - Can do basic things in the visual text editor: edit, save, close
+    - Can copy-paste text between local computer and the remote desktop (in both directions)

 ???- question "For teachers"

-    Prerequisites are:

-    - [...]

-    Preparations are:

-    - [...]

     Teaching goals are:

-    - [...]
+    - Learners have used Thunar
+    - Learners have found out that the file explorer is called Thunar
+    - Learners have done basic file management: create, copy, move and delete a file and folder
+    - Learners have started a terminal
+    - Learners have start `xeyes` from the terminal
+    - Learners have started `gedit`
+    - Learners have found that the text editor is called gedit
+    - Learners have done basic things in gedit: edit a files, save, close
+    - Learners have copy-pasted text between local computer and the remote desktop (in both directions)

     Lesson plan: